Emre Mor: Fatih Karagümrük (loan)

+Fenerbahçe

+On 2 July 2022, Mor joined Fenerbahçe on a permanent transfer, signing a three-year contract.

+Return to Fatih Karagümrük (loan)

+On 1 January 2024, Fenerbahçe announced that Mor signed a contract with his old club Fatih Karagümrük for the latter half of the 2023-24 Süper Lig season with no option to make the move permanent.

 International career

 He represented Denmark in their U17, U18, and U19 teams.
 However, in 2016 he switched allegiances to the Turkish Football Federation, with his father having to sign Mor's citizenship papers from a prison cell while serving a sentence for a driving offense.
 Mor was called up to the Turkey U21 team, in a 2017 UEFA European Under-21 Championship qualification match against the Slovakia U21.

 Mor made his senior debut for Turkey against Montenegro in Antalya in May 2016.
 He was included in the Turkey senior team's squad for UEFA Euro 2016, making him the third-youngest player at the tournament.
 He came off the bench to replace Cenk Tosun in Turkey's opening Euro 2016 game against Croatia.
 He was also part of the starting 11 in the last match Turkey played in the 2016 European Championship against the Czech Republic and made an assist to Burak Yılmaz for the opening goal.
+On March 2025, after a nearly 8-year absence from the national team, Mor was re-called to the Turkish squad for the Nations League matches against Hungary on 20 and 23 March respectively.